-Zapier is one of the most widely used tools that allows end users to integrate web applications they use every day and automate actions between them.
+Zapier is one of the most widely used tools that allow end-users to integrate web applications they use every day and automate actions between them.

 With Zapier you can connect and sync data between UseResponse and popular project management, CRM, marketing tools like Jira, Salesforce, Slack, Trello, HipChat, etc.